-Hull Independent Cinema (HIC) is a charity screening the best in art house, world, independent and short film.
+Hull Independent Cinema (HIC) is a charity, run by a small team of volunteers, screening the best in art house, world, independent and short film.
 We host exclusive screenings of the latest award-winning and thought provoking film from the UK, USA and around the world – films you won’t have been able to see in Hull’s mainstream cinema chains (but really wanted to!).
 We also incorporate the Cult Cinema Sunday and WeWatchFilms programming strands, that give audiences a chance to see cult and classic films back on the big screen, as well as running the annual Hull Film Festival.
 We’re working hard on growing film audiences in the city, with a long-term goal to establish a new permanent cinema for independent film.

 Our screening venues

-We currently screen HIC films at Vue Hull, Hull Truck Theatre, Fruit and Middleton Hall, University of Hull.
+We currently screen HIC films at Vue Hull, Hull Truck Theatre and Fruit.
 Cult Cinema Sunday screens monthly at Fruit, and WeWatchFilms screens monthly at Cineworld.

 Hull Independent Cinema (HIC) was born in 2012 when one of our founding Trustees had a dream of bringing the old Tower Cinema on Anlaby Road back into use for showing films.
 Although several meetings were held that year and the idea got quite a bit of media coverage the group eventually lost momentum.
 However, a year later HIC was reborn when WeWatchFilms, Cult Cinema Sunday and Friends of Hull Screen joined forces with the aim of securing better provision for the showing of independent, art and world cinema in Hull.